Mail Room Policy and Procedures

 Campus communications involving official campus business will be delivered to campus mail boxes.
 Only official campus correspondence is to be sent through campus mail in "campus communications" or MSU Billings "return address" envelopes.
 Do not send campus mail to just a name; please include the departmental name as well as the person's name.

 * Please separate mail going to campus addresses from that going off campus.
-That way you will not be charged postage for the
+That way you will not be charged postage for the campus mail.

 Residence Halls Communications